Verification

 print(result.tags) # ["Pressure"] — add choices or min/max

 Intractable means the state space is too large.
+The hints list describes the largest dimensions — which tags are blowing up the state space and why.
 The fix is usually adding choices or min/max metadata to the unbounded tags — the same metadata you'd declare anyway for Data View dropdowns and static validation.

 Scoping